-In the next three years we plan to increase the number of physicians who use eHealth and electronic medical records.
-These tools will allow us to transform the health system into a seamless continuum of care, making health care more efficient and effective.
+Over the next three years we plan to increase the number of physicians using electronic medical records.
+A secure electronic health record system will transform the health system into a seamless continuum of care, improving efficiency and the safe delivery of health services.